Telix’s commitment to maintaining your privacy

 Telix will not disclose your personal information to third party marketing or advertising businesses or sell or trade your personal information with third parties.
 There are, however, some occasions where Telix may be required to disclose your personal information to a third party in order to operate our business.
 These times are limited, but may include:

-Suppliers and agents: Telix may engage other businesses, certain services and individuals to assist with or perform functions or activities on our behalf.
-Examples include” (a) clinics or hospitals (where treatment is received, and/or clinical trials are performed); (b) medical practitioners and related staff; (c) health insurers and health service providers; persons to whom certain functions are outsourced (eg information technology support, payment servers, wireless carriers, system analysis providers, and data storage providers); (d) auditors and insurers; (e) government and law enforcement agencies and regulators; and (f) entities established to help identify illegal activities and prevent fraud.
+- Suppliers and agents: Telix may engage other businesses, certain services and individuals to assist with or perform functions or activities on our behalf.
+Examples include (a) clinics or hospitals (where treatment is received, and/or clinical trials are performed); (b) medical practitioners and related staff; (c) health insurers and health service providers; (d) persons to whom certain functions are outsourced (e.g. information technology support, payment servers, wireless carriers, system analysis providers, and data storage providers); (e) auditors and insurers; (f) government and law enforcement agencies and regulators; and (g) entities established to help identify illegal activities and prevent fraud.
 They may have access to some personally identifiable information needed to perform their functions.

-- Where necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our related bodies corporate; (f) to protect our rights, privacy, safety or property, and/or that of our related bodies corporate, you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.
+- Where necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our subsidiary companies ; (f) to protect our rights, privacy, safety or property, and/or that of our subsidiary companies you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.

 Telix does not generally engage in direct marketing activities.
-However, on occasion, Telix may communicate with individuals by email and other forms of communication.
+However, on occasion Telix may communicate with individuals by email and other forms of communication and where applicable according to privacy laws, based on your consent.
 If any person does not want to receive emails and/or other communications from Telix, they can inform Telix at any time.
-Any person may opt-out of electronic communications by contacting Telix using the contract details provided below.
+Any person may opt out of electronic communications by contacting Telix using the contact details provided in section 3.12 below.

 - necessary to lessen or prevent a serious threat to life, health or safety;